MicrosoftDocs/power-pages-docs/power-pages-docs/templates/dynamics365-templates.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-If you select an environment that contains Dynamics 365 applications (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, Dynamics 365 Project Operations or Dynamics 365 Supply Chain Management), the Dynamics 365 templates is available for you to create your Power Pages site using the templates below.
+If you select an environment that contains Dynamics 365 applications (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, Dynamics 365 Project Operations or Dynamics 365 Supply Chain Management), the Dynamics 365 templates are available for you to create your Power Pages site.

 ## Customer self-service

-A customer self-service site enables customers to access self-service knowledge, support resources, view the progress of their cases, and provide feedback.
+A customer self-service site enables customers to access self-service knowledge and support resources, view the progress of their cases, and provide feedback.
 :::image type="content" source="media/Customer self service thumbnail.png" alt-text="Customer self-service template landing page.":::

 ## Partner